-Vietnam and its particularly cities that are severely affected by Dengue fever like Hanoi, Ho Chi Minh and Da Nang are putting large effort in preventing the spreading of the outbreak.
+Vietnam and its particularly cities that are severely affected by Dengue fever-like Hanoi, Ho Chi Minh and Da Nang are putting a large effort in preventing the spreading of the outbreak.
 In total, there are more than 80,000 people infected, 24 died across the country until now and it has shown no signs of dying down or being controlled.
 Ho Chi Minh City has most infected cases; Hanoi has the fastest speed of infection.
-Peak season of Dengue fever annually falls in September and October but this year, the outbreak started right from May-June.
+The peak season of Dengue fever annually falls in September and October but this year, the outbreak started right from May-June.

-There is a vaccine for endemic population being tested right now.
-However, a vaccine for travelers is still unavailable.
-Travelers from endemic areas of Yellow Fever will be required to be vaccinated by Vietnamese government.
+There is a vaccine for the endemic population being tested right now.
+However, a vaccine for travellers is still unavailable.
+Travellers from endemic areas of Yellow Fever will be required to be vaccinated by the Vietnamese government.

-A Dengue vaccine for travelers can help a lot in prevention of transmission of disease.
+A Dengue vaccine for travellers can help a lot in the prevention of transmission of disease.

-- Only way to prevent the infection of Dengue is to prevent mosquito bites during the daytime.
+- The only way to prevent the infection of Dengue is to prevent mosquito bites during the daytime.

-- Use repellent containing 20%-30% DEET or 20% Picaridin on exposed skin.
+- Use a repellent containing 20%-30% DEET or 20% Picaridin on exposed skin.
 Re-apply as instructed.

-- Wear long-sleeved, breathable, neutral-colored (beige, light grey) garments as much as possible.
+- Wear long-sleeved, breathable, neutral-coloured (beige, light grey) garments as much as possible.